PMBio/gptwosample/doc/html/_sources/tutorial.txt

 The results are saved in the ``results.csv``, which contains all predicted Bayes Factors and learnt covariance function parameters for all genes (:ref:`results`).

+For more tutorials and example files on how to use this package see ``gptwosample/examples``.